 o Excessive exercise

 o Chewing and spitting or regurgitating food

-These unhealthy behaviors and preoccupations develop into a ruling passion interfering with physical, psychological and social well-being.
+These unhealthy behaviors and preoccupations can develop into a consuming passion and come to interfere with physical, psychological and social well-being.

 Eating disorders have many causes.
 They may be triggered by stressful life events, including a loss or trauma; relationship difficulties; physical illness; or a life change such as entering one’s teens, starting college, marriage or pregnancy.
 An eating disorder may develop in association with another psychiatric illness such as a depressive disorder, obsessive-compulsive disorder, or substance abuse.
 Current research indicates some people are more genetically predisposed to developing an eating disorder than others.